Our history gives testimony to the fact that though student work is fragile, God is faithful!

 2016 - present

-In 2016, Craig Weyrens took on the role of National Director.
-He wrote two books that are used by BCSU students all over Bulgaria: "Practical Discipleship" and "Practical Evangelism".
-BCSU, with the help of the Bulgarian Biblical Society, also published a material called "Uncover".
-This material enabled students to discover for themselves who Jesus is.
+In 2016, Craig Virens took over as National Director.
+He wrote two books that are used by BCSU students throughout Bulgaria: "Apprenticeship in Practice" and "Gospel in Practice".
+The second of these books is used throughout the country in student groups in the Annunciation.
+BHSS, with the help of the Bulgarian Bible Society, also published a material called "Discover".
+This material allows students to see for themselves who Jesus is.

-Alkhe Spies came to Bulgaria in 2016 for three years as a missionary from Germany.
-She and Liz Howald worked actively among international students in Sofia and contributed significantly to the development of this ministry, both in the capital and in many parts of the country.
+Alke Spies came in 2016 for three years as a missionary from Germany.
+She and Liz Howald work actively among international students in Sofia and contribute significantly to the development of this ministry, both in the capital and in many parts of the country.

-In 2017, a new apprenticeship program called Barnabas was launched.
-This program became the training program for future volunteers in the BCSU.
+In 2017, the beginning of a new internship program called "Barnabas".
+This is the new program for training future volunteers in BCSU.

-The staff team worked hard during these years to raise funds for the student ministry.
+The team has worked hard during these years to raise funds for the student ministry.
 As a result of God's mercy, they were able to raise funds to hire another worker.
-In 2018 they hired a graduate student from Veliko Tarnovo - Ivan Ivanov - to continue the work in Central Bulgaria.
+In 2018, they hire a graduate student from Veliko Tarnovo - Ivan Ivanov, to continue working in Central Bulgaria.

 In 2019, we held our National Forum "Clour of Witnesses" from February 22 to 24.
 This was a special occasion because we celebrated the 25th anniversary of BCSU.
 In the same year, we also welcomed two new workers from Ireland: Matthew Leung, who served for a year, and Alicia Yermak, who served for two years.
 Both of these young student workers served international students in Sofia.
 In order to expand the work with them, Liz Howald moved to Varna to begin an active worker among the international students there.